-- (a) [Meeting facilities;] Public, civic, and institutional uses; provided that facilities where the conduct of commercial affairs is a principal activity [shall not be] are not permitted; - (b) [Day-care] Daycare facilities; - (c) Dwellings-[detached, multi-family and duplex;] single-unit, two-unit, duplex-unit, and multi-unit; and - (d) Recreation [facilities], outdoor[;]. - [(e) Schools--elementary, intermediate and high; - (f) Utility installations, Type A.]"
+- (a) [Meeting facilities;] Public, civic, and institutional uses; provided that facilities where the conduct of commercial affairs is a principal activity [shall not be] are not permitted; - (b) [Day-care] Daycare facilities; - (c) Dwellings-[detached, multi-family and duplex;] single-unit, two-unit, duplex-unit, and multi-unit; and - (d) [Recreation facilities, outdoor;] General outdoor recreation.

+- [(e) Schools-elementary, intermediate and high; - (f) Utility installations, Type A.]"